Sang-Buster/Argus/assets/PRESENTATION.md

 └──────────────────────────────────────┘
 ```

-**Strategy**: Use spectral for fast screening, crypto for confirmation
+**Strategy**: Cryptographic authentication is MANDATORY for security-critical UAV applications

 ---